Merlin's Apprentice: Part II

 The remaining people of Camelot have traveled the countryside for several months, seeking the Grail while fleeing their enemy.
 Jack is frustrated that his concentration does not give him insight, so the Lady of the Lake sends him a vision of the Grail's whereabouts.
 The group goes there, to discover that the water is cursed and several knights are murdered by a beast as they attempt to swim to the Grail's cave.
 Meanwhile, the Lady has told Rauskaug of their location and the barbarians begin their pursuit.

 The film centers on the crimes of the Camelot's guardians, which they believe prevent their reaching of the Grail.
 Yvonne's parents presented her as Gawain's kin but this ruse is discovered when she begs Jack to explore her past through visions.
 Through these it is discovered that Master Burton and Lord Weston had oppressed the surrounding peoples with taxes, unfair trade, and devious agreements.
 This is the source of Brianna's anger, as her family was robbed of its property through such a contract.

 Before Jack goes through Yvonne's past, Yvonne and Graham (Yvonne's true love) go behind a tree and kiss.
-In that time Jack and Brianna decide to give in to love and start to kiss.
-They are caught kissing by the other two.
-Jack tries to put it off as a joke, but though Yvonne and Graham now know Brian is a girl, they don't tell anyone.
+In that time Jack and Brianna decide to give in to love.
+They are caught kissing by the other two and Jack tries to put it off as a joke.
+Yvonne and Graham now know Brian is a girl but won't tell anyone.